 Is there a waiting list?
 When will students be notified if they are placed on a waiting list?

 Students who have been waitlisted will be notified by the end of June.
 Waitlisted students will be contacted from July until early September if there are spots available for them.

-How to prepare for my BScN entry once I have received an offer?
+How to prepare for BScN entry once you have received an offer

 If you have been offered admission into our BScN program, you will receive an official acceptance package by mail.
 You must respond within two weeks of receipt of the admission package to secure your place in our program.